mliszcz/msc-thesis/thesis/chapters/05-results.md

 ## Usability evaluation { #sec:05-usability-evaluation }

-Quantitative evaluation of user interfaces is a complex task and the results are often different from real user experiences [vaananen2008towards].
+A quantitative evaluation of user interfaces is a complex task and the results are often different from real user experiences [@vaananen2008towards].
 This is due to the involvement of rather unpredictable human factors, like mind, perception or personal preferences.
 To address these issues, a method called *heuristic evaluation* has emerged [@nielsen1990heuristic].
 This is one of the *usability engineering* methods.